make-all/tuya-local/README.md

 ---

+## Kogan Heater support

+Although these are not Goldair devices, they are based on the same Tuya platform, and sold in the same Australia/New Zealand market.
+Kogan heaters support the following parameters and services:
+* **power** (on/off)
+* **mode** (low/high)
+* **target temperature** (`16`-`30` in °C)

+Current temperature is also displayed.

+Kogan heater support is tested with the Kogan SmarterHome 1500W Smart Panel Heater.
+If you have another type of Kogan SmarterHome heater, it may or may not work with the same configuration.

 Installation
 ------------
 The preferred installation method is via [HACS](https://hacs.xyz/).
 Once you have HACS set up, simply follow the [instructions for adding a custom repository](https://hacs.xyz/docs/navigation/settings#custom-repositories) and then the integration will be available to install like any other.